Document status: ⚠️ DRAFT

 • CRA Annex I

-• Part I — Cybersecurity requirements relating to the properties of products with digital elements (pages 297-300)
+• Part I — Cybersecurity requirements relating to the properties of products with digital elements (page 68)

 • CRA Annex II